vcl-xx/cue.language/readme.markdown

 If your text is small, you're likely to get near misses on the language guessing.

+The iterators all operate on Strings, not Readers, which makes this library unsuitable for use on texts too large to fit in memory.

 The SentenceIterator incorrectly breaks on "Mrs." and "Ms.", though it works just fine with "Mr.".
 I have reported this bug to Sun, since my SentenceIterator relies on the JDK BreakIterator.